chorman0773/PokemonSMS/Specifications/PkmComProtocolApl.md

 <li>The Client should then send a Handshaking Packet (0xFF, See below).
 If its read correctly, then the server should respond with the same packet.
 If either packet is read incorrectly, the connection is closed (though may be reopened).</li>
 </ol>
 ## Handshaking Packet ##

+[pkmcom.handshake.packet]

 This Packet is sent and verified at the end of the handshake sequence.
 It contains a single Unsigned Int Enum Field, which should be exactly 0x504B4D00.
 The Id of the Packet is 0xFF.

 ## Alternative Handshaking ##

+[pkmcom.handshake.alt]

 In certain situations, an alternative method is used to derive the Session Shared Secret, such as a password.
 After the messages are exchanged, if indicated by the server, the client and server should append some sort of alternatively exchanged secret to the combined messages (usually a password exchanged physically, such as in person).
-The AES Key should then be derived rom that, and handshaking should be completed from that point.
+The AES Key should then be derived from that, and handshaking should be completed from that point.

 This is primarily used in LAN (indicated by the 0x80 bit set in the LAN Game type bitfield), but Servers can use this by requesting the secret be re-established with the reason code being set to 1 (password required), and as such, implement non-exclusive whitelists (whitelists that are not associated with one save file, or one sentry account, but are protected by a password).

+It is implementation-defined if a client supports alternative handshaking.